 Visas are not required for New Zealand passport holders for entry into Uzbekistan for stays of up to 30 days.
 Please be advised that your passport must have at least six months validity left on it when you arrive back into New Zealand.

-Please note the visa procedures and requirements may change at any time.
-These changes are often made by the relevant embassy or consulate; Wendy Wu Tours acts as a third party and has no influence on the process of a visa.
-Currently a visa is required for New Zealand Passport holders.
+At the time of booking Visa conditions may have changed, currently no visa is required for New Zealand Passport holders.
 Your travel consultant will inform you if any changes are applicable prior to your departure.